madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ### What is WordPress to me?

-To me, WordPress is one thing above all: A free, very flexible CMS that many of my customers already know.
+To me, WordPress is one thing above all: A free, very flexible CMS that many of the people I work with already know.
 I am less interested in the fact that a theme can be replaced at any time by another theme.

 I develop a website especially for the needs of the customer.
 It should be fast, accessible and secure, and ideally last a few years if well maintained.